Bill Price, Soke

 In 1971 a major milestone occurred in Price Soke's martial arts experience when he met and began training under Shogo Kuniba, Soke.
 Kuniba Soke moved to Virginia from Osaka, Japan in the early 1980s.
 This allowed Price Soke to train more frequently and intensely with Kuniba, Soke.
 Before his death, Kuniba Soke promoted Price Soke to the rank of 8th Dan and that rank has been recognized by the Japan Karate Federation, (JKF) and the Seishin Kai Karate Union of Japan, which was founded by Kosei Kuniba in 1943.
 Price, Soke was also appointed by Shogo Kuniba, Soke as the Soke Daiko of Kuniba-Ha Shito-Ryu and Kuniba Ryu Goshin-Do in his declaration that he made months before passing away.

-In addition, Price Soke is currently the head instructor for defensive tactics with the Virginia State Police and the Virginia Department of Criminal Justice Services.
+In addition, Price Soke was the head instructor for defensive tactics with the Virginia State Police and the Virginia Department of Criminal Justice Services.
 Price Soke is a pioneer in developing a curriculum for teaching defensive tactics to police officers and instructors.
 He has taught police officers and martial artists from Japan to Sweden and throughout has stayed committed to the traditional martial arts of Japan and Okinawa.